Acme Music, Cheshire

 All of the pianos strings are attached to the wooden soundboard, and humidity changes make the board shrink or expand.
 When the board expands, it stretches the strings and makes them go sharp.
 When the board shrinks, the strings relax and go flat.
 However, each string goes flat at a different rate, causing the piano to sound out of tune.

 Average indoor winter humidity is around 30%, spring humidity is around 50%, and summer humidity is around 70%.
 These seasonal changes are why some of our clients have their pianos tuned every three months.

 New pianos may need to be tuned sooner than six months because the new strings are still stretching.
 At a piano factory, new pianos are tuned up to 10 times before shipping to showrooms to account for stretching strings.

 1] A piano with action problems.

 Don’t take on a piano that has repair issues with the keys you will be playing, such as sluggish and sticking keys!
 This means that the piano has not been maintained and played on a regular basis.
 The problem is probably not fixable, and action issues like this are always likely to get worse and will appear on other keys.
 Some repair parts for a particular piano may not be available at all.
 Also, the repair cost could be very high, more than the value of the piano.
 You want a piano that has been maintained, with all the keys working properly.
-The only exceptions are the lowest bottom notes and the highest top notes, which you may never use.
-They often seize up from prolonged lack of use.
+The only exceptions are the bottom five notes and top five notes, which you may never use.
+They typically seize up from prolonged lack of use.

 2] A piano that is old and may be near the end of its useful life.